hollymorrris/hangman823/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it by guessing letters in the word.

+## Installation
+Run the milestone_5.py file in python.

 ## File structure of project:
 ### milestone_2
 - Defines the list of possible word for the computer to randomly choose from.